 What does this have to do with cheesecake?
-My mom loves cheesecake as did my wonderful Nonna Frances.
+My mom loved cheesecake as did my wonderful Nonna Frances.
 They have passed on this desire and craving of all things cheesecake.

 Mascarpone adds creaminess and lightness to the texture.
-Since it is mother’s day I figure that I might as well make a mascarpone version in honor of my Nonna Frances.
-My mom, sister and I will be happy, we can use the excuse of Mother’s Day to indulge.
+Since it is mother’s day I figure that I might as well make a mascarpone version in honor of Italian mom’s and their never ending love.

 I gather ingredients, this is super simple.
 We have lots of mini jars left from our last strawberry jam cooking spree.

 I decided to make a few to bring to school today and will make some fresh mini-jar cheesecakes on Sunday.
 Today, we did blueberry topping (no huckleberries in my freezer).
 It is perfect.
 However, I am going to top the cheesecake jars with fresh fruits for Mother’s day.

 Life is busy, I took so many shortcuts on this.
 Bella Sophia had fun helping so this is an simple recipe for children.
 I can’t believe how fast time passes, my ‘baby’ is growing too fast!

 When we brought these to school I realized another bonus, they are really easy to transport.
 I will have to use this recipe again for a beach picnic.

 Love mascarpone?
 How do you top your cheesecake?
 Cherry, blueberries, fresh fruit, lemon curd…share your ideas, I would love to hear from you.
 Huckleberry Hugs, Maxine (AKA Molly)**

 ** This is a popular feature first published in May, 2017 as a Mother’s Day Feature.